carlcs/craft-numberconvert/readme.md

 ### numeralSystem( numeralSystem, zero )

-Converts a natural number (arabic numeral system) to a representation of that number in another numeral system.
-You can also apply the filter to any rational number and rounds to the closest natural number first.
+Converts a number (arabic numeral system) to a representation of that number in another numeral system.
+If applied to a rational number the filter rounds it to the closest integer first.

 ```html
 {{ 42|number_convert('roman') }}